gozdegok/virex/README.md

 3. Read the initial file (Phi_data.csv)
 4. Run the experimental method analysis block
 5. Run the most infectious pathogens block
-6. If you want to skip the data gathering "gatherVirusData","gatherHumanData", "runpools" and "cleaning" methods.
+6. A) If you want to skip the data gathering "gatherVirusData","gatherHumanData", "runpools" and "cleaning" methods.
 And directly run the block starting with the title "IDs that cannot be scraped from web".

-If you dont want to extract sequence data for all proteins, you can first run "gatherVirusData","gatherHumanData", "runpools" and "cleaning" methods and then run next two block which are commented and seen green.

-You can observe that it can gather the data and clean.
-But if you choose the second option and run those methods, you must be aware that gtahering and cleaning methods rewrites on the file which keeps us doing prediction on 100.000 rows of data.
+B) If you want to extract sequence data for all proteins once again you must be aware that gtahering and cleaning methods rewrites on the file which keeps us doing prediction on 100.000 rows of data.
+You need to run "gatherVirusData","gatherHumanData","runpools" and "cleaning" methods firstly and then run the methods that have comments on and can be seen green.
+You can observe that Virex can successfully gather the sequence data and clean it for the algorithms' usage.

 7. Assuming you skipped those methods continue by joining the sequences of positive matches.
 8. Run the block with cartesian product.
 9. Run the merging negative infections